 As far as accessories are concerned, you need a bowl, a whisk, a mixing spoon, a wooden board, and a rolling pin.
 In order to bake the cookies, you need a cookie sheet lined with parchment paper.

 In a mixing bowl, whisk together one egg and the honey (4 tablespoons), followed by the vegetable oil (2 tablespoons) and the vanilla extract (1 teaspoon).

 Next, add the whole wheat flour (1¼ cups), baking powder (½ teaspoon), a pinch of salt and orange zest (½ teaspoon).

 The mixture comes together easily.

 Form into a ball, wrap the dough with cling wrap and refrigerate for at least 30 minutes.
-As was mentioned, this idle time is crucial for the bran and germ to become soft and this, in turn, makes the task of rolling the dough easier.

 With the help of a rolling pin, roll out the dough, on a lightly floured surface, ¼ inch thick.
 If you prefer crispy wheat cookies, roll your dough thinner, if you prefer softer cookies, roll your dough thicker.

 As far as the shape is concerned, you can cut them into any shape you want.
 Re-roll the trimmings to make more cookies.

 If you have an embossed rolling pin, go ahead and use it.
 You can also create little indentations by gently pressing the top of the cookie with a meat tenderizer.

 Place the cookies on a parchment-lined cookie sheet.
 These whole-grain cookies need to bake for about 12-15 minutes.
 If you prefer crispy cookies, keep them in the oven a few minutes longer.
 Remember, to keep an eye on them as they will quickly burn.